L-Lainio/expressNoteTaker/README.md

 4. Once node.js v16 is installed, in the terminal, utilize the command npm init -y to initialize and create a package.json where project files will be stored.

-5. Next, use the terminal to run the command npm i to install the dependencies associated with this application (developers may need to install express and uniqid directly from the command line, to do so the command for express will be npm i express to install the latests version of Express framework globally so that it can be used within the node terminal, and npm i uniqid to install the latest version of uniqid).
+5. Next, use the terminal to run the command npm i to install the dependencies associated with this application (developers may need to install express and uuid directly from the command line, to do so the command for express will be npm i express to install the latests version of Express framework globally so that it can be used within the node terminal, and npm i uuid to install the latest version of uuid).

 6. To run the server, within the terminal, type the command npm start or node server.js.